Carbon nanocone

 Carbon nanocones are conical structures which are made predominantly from carbon and which have at least one dimension of the order one micrometer or smaller.
-Nanocones have height and base diameter of the same order of magnitude; this distinguishes them from tipped nanowires which are much longer than their diameter.
+Nanocones have height and base diameter of the same order of magnitude; this distinguishes them from tipped nanowires, which are much longer than their diameter.
 Nanocones occur on the surface of natural graphite.
 Hollow carbon nanocones can also be produced by decomposing hydrocarbons with a plasma torch.
-Electron microscopy reveals that the opening angle (apex) of the cones is not arbitrary, but has preferred values of approximately 20°, 40°, and 60°.
+Electron microscopy reveals that the opening angle (apex) of the cones is not arbitrary, but has preferred values of approximately 19°, 39°, 60°, 85° and 113°.
 This observation was explained by a model of the cone wall composed of wrapped graphene sheets, where the geometrical requirement for seamless connection naturally accounted for the semi-discrete character and the absolute values of the cone angle.
 A related carbon nanoform is the single-walled carbon nanohorn which typically form aggregates 80–100 nm in size.

 Free-standing hollow cones

 History and synthesis

 Carbon nanocones are produced in an industrial process that decomposes hydrocarbons into carbon and hydrogen with a plasma torch having a plasma temperature above 2000 °C. This method is often referred to as Kvaerner Carbon Black & Hydrogen Process (CBH) and it is relatively "emission-free", i.e., produces rather small amount of air pollutants.
-At certain, well optimized and patented conditions, the solid carbon output consists of approximately 20% carbon nanocones, 70% flat carbon discs and 10% carbon black.
+At certain well-optimized and patented conditions, the solid carbon output consists of approximately 20% carbon nanocones, 70% flat carbon discs, and 10% carbon black.

 Plasma-assisted decomposition of hydrocarbons has long been known and applied, for example, for production of carbon fullerenes.
-Even if not optimized, it yields small amounts of carbon nanocones, which had been directly observed with an electron microscope already in 1994, and their atomic structure was theoretically modeled the same year.
+Even if not optimized, it yields small amounts of carbon nanocones, which had been directly observed with an electron microscope already in 1994, and their atomic structure was modeled theoretically the same year.

 Modeling

 The open carbon cone can be modeled as a wrapped graphene sheet.
-In order to have strain-free, seamless wrapping, a sector has to be cut out of the sheet.
+In order to have strain-free, seamless wrapping, a sector must be cut out of the sheet.
 That sector should have an angle of n × 60°, where n = 1, ..., 5.
 Therefore, the resulting cone angle should have only certain, discrete values α = 2 arcsin(1 − n/6) = 112.9°, 83.6°, 60.0°, 38.9°, and 19.2° for n = 1, ..., 5, respectively.
-The graphene sheet is composed solely of carbon hexagons which can not form a continuous cone cap.
-As in the fullerenes, pentagons have to be added to form a curved cone tip, and their number is correspondingly n = 1, ..., 5.
+The graphene sheet is composed solely of carbon hexagons, which can not form a continuous cone cap.
+As in the fullerenes, pentagons must be added to form a curved cone tip, and their number is correspondingly n = 1, ..., 5.